Gloomy River

 Gloomy River (Угрюм-река) is a 1933 socrealist epic novel by Vyacheslav Shishkov, telling the story of one Siberian family, deeply involved in the Siberian gold rush.

 Publications and translations

 Part one of the novel, "Istoki" (Истоки, Origins) first appeared in 1928 in the Sibirskiye Ogni (Siberian Lights) magazine, issues 3 and 4.
 The fragment of Part 6 was published by Krasnaya Nov in 1932 (Nos.
 9 and 10).
 The whole novel (which took Shishkov twelve years to write) came out as a separate edition in 1933 via Khudozhestvennaya Literatura.

-It has been translated into German (as Der dunkle Strom), Czech (as Řeka života) and Polish (as Rzeka posępna).
+It has been translated into German (as Der dunkle Strom), Czech (as Řeka života), Polish (as Rzeka posępna) and Hungarian (as Zord-folyó).
 It was translated into English by Irina Henderson (nee Mochalova).
 She died before completing the translation and it was completed by Emily Justice.
 The book was privately published in 2006 by Harry Henderson, Irina Henderson's husband.

 Background

 In 1891 Shishkov graduated from the Vyshnevolotsk technical college and, after a three-year practice joined the Tomsk regional transport ministry.
 There he met Nikolai Yefimovich Matyunin, an heir to the rich Yenisei-based merchant family who told him a lot about the history of gold-mining in this region.
 The prototypes for the Gromov family (grandfather, father and son, respectively) became Kosma, Averyan and Nikolai Matonins.
 Ugryum-reka is a fictional river, but in many ways and details it bears resemblance to Nizhnyaya Tunguska.